 It was only twenty or thirty years earlier that Japanese music fans were banned from listening to jazz during the World War II.
 However, after Japan’s defeat and unconditional surrender in August 1945, the wartime ban on jazz was lifted.

 Jazz fans were now able to hear jazz on the radio, and watch the allied forces bands play jazz in concert halls across Japan.
 Some of the bands featured some of the top American jazz musicians who were serving their country.
 Sometimes, these musicians spent time collaborating with local jazz musicians who were keen to learn from some of the names they had only heard on the radio.
 However, in 1952 when the allied forces left Japan, and returned home musicians like Frank Foster, Harold Lamb and Oliver Nelson had formed firm friendships with local jazzers.
 By then, they had played an important part in the cultural rebirth of Japan.

-By the mid-fifties there was a jazz in Japan, during what was later referred to as the “funky period.”
+By the mid-fifties, a jazz scene had developed in Japan, during what was later referred to as the “funky period.”
 However, much of the jazz music being made in Japan had been influenced by American jazz and particularly the West Coast cool jazz and East Coast hard bop.
 Many Japanese musicians were collecting albums on Blue Note and Prestige which heavily influenced them.
 It would only be later that some would find their own voice.

 Meanwhile, many of the top American jazz musicians no longer serving in the US Army, and had returned home.
 Some joined new or existing bands while some musicians put together new bands.
 Initially, they returned to their local circuit where they tried to pickup where they had left off.
 This changed a few years later.

 In the late-fifties and early sixties, many of these musicians who had played in Japan during World War II were keen to return to a country where so many loved and appreciated jazz music.
 They made the long journey to Japan where they were reunited with some old friends.